getsentry/sentry-docs/changelog/CONTRIBUTING.md

 If you want to join us [<kbd>**Check out our open positions**</kbd>](https://sentry.io/careers/)_

 ### Sentry's Changelog
-Sentry's changelog is a site to promote recent changes to Sentry's produc, new releases in SDKs, and any other new goings ons which think might tickle our user's interests.
+Sentry's changelog is a site to promote recent changes to Sentry's product, new releases in SDKs, and any other new goings ons which think might tickle our user's interests.

 ### Contributing